 - Collect all bedding, throws, rugs and clothing and wash them in soapy water – washing liquid will do.
 The soapy water is known to kill the eggs, larvae, pupae and adults.

-- The remaining flea larvae can be dealt with by having the carpets steam-cleaned (this will remove any stage of flea expect the eggs).
+- The remaining flea larvae can be dealt with by having the carpets steam-cleaned.
 You could also shampoo your carpet with insecticidal shampoo or have a pest control expert professionally apply an infrared heat treatment to the carpet, which kills all stages of fleas.
 However, this type of treatment is costly.

-- Wash down your pets usual resting zones with plenty of soap and water to drown and existing fleas that might be awaiting their return.
+- Wash down your pets usual resting zones with plenty of soap and water to drown any existing fleas that might be awaiting their return.
+Check the label of your pet bedding and wash regularly at the temperature shown.

 3. Check that you haven’t been infected